joaogl/LD29/README.md

 - You only get the light from the surface or from beneath which is lava?

 **Final Ideas (only if I have time)**
+- Items and Inventories.

 TO-DO
 ====
+- Setup the basic stuff.
+- Make the intro video.